keke125/VaultGuard/README_en.md

 - Supported Languages: The app supports Traditional Chinese and English.

 Thank you for using our app!

-## Q & A

-- What to do if you forget your main password?
-  Since the encryption key and data are stored on your device, we cannot help you reset your main password.
-You will need to delete the app data or uninstall and reinstall the app, but this will result in the deletion of all previously saved passwords.
-If you are worried about forgetting your main password, you can regularly use the `Export Vault` feature to back up your vault.
-This way, you can restore your previously saved passwords using the `Import Vault` feature.

-- What is a TOTP Verification Code?
-A TOTP (Time-Based One-Time Password) verification code is a time-based, one-time password used in two-factor authentication (2FA) or multi-factor authentication (MFA) systems.
-It generates a short-lived code based on the current time, typically a 6-digit or 8-digit number, which automatically updates every 30 or 60 seconds.
-Due to its short validity period, the potential damage from theft is much smaller compared to traditional passwords.
-Because it is relatively low-cost to implement, it is commonly used as a method of two-factor authentication.

 ## Join the test
 https://forms.gle/FRXiX5q3aiSbkp296